howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 implicit val LinkType = deriveObjectType[Unit, Link]()
 ```

-will give the same result as the example I used in the code above.
+It will give the same result as the example I used in the code above.
 When you want to use macro-way to define objects don't forget to import `sangria.macros.derive._`

 * **2** `val QueryType` is a top level object of our schema.
 Probably it could also be defined by a macro but I decided to make it manually.
-As you can see, the top level object has name `Query` and it (along with nested object) will be visible in the graphiql console that we will include later in this chapter.
+As you can see, the top level object has a name `Query` and it (along with nested object) will be visible in the graphiql console that we will include later in this chapter.
 In `fields` definition I've added only one `Field` at the moment.

 ```scala